Self

 She likely should be, as findings from the Environmental Protection Agency (EPA) back her up.

 If you've been keeping up with your airplane-related liquids news (and who among us hasn't been doing that?
-LOL!), you know that in 2012 the EPA tested the fresh water supply on commercial flights and found that 12 percent tested positive for coliform bacteria, a major indicator that E. coli may be just around the stinking, fetid bend.
+LOL!), you know that in 2012 the EPA tested the freshwater supply on commercial flights and found that 12 percent tested positive for coliform bacteria, a major indicator that E. coli may be just around the stinking, fetid bend.

 If that isn't enough information to change your mind, you should know that a 2016 thread on AskReddit shed light on two additional factors.

-To top it all off, an article in Travel + Leisure Magazine quotes another flight attendant who states, “those [potable water] tanks are probably only cleaned out every six months to a year.”
+To top it all off, an article in Travel + Leisure Magazine quotes another flight attendant who states, “Those [potable water] tanks are probably only cleaned out every six months to a year.”

 Frankly, it's unwise to drink caffeine while flying anyway.

-If you're looking for silver linings, even if they're closer to silver-plated, we lose a lot of water when we in the air, so hydration should be the order of the day rather than pumping up caffeine levels, which only dehydrates you in the process.
+If you're looking for silver linings, even if they're closer to silver-plated, we lose a lot of water when we are in the air, so hydration should be the order of the day rather than pumping up caffeine levels, which only dehydrates you in the process.

 If you're looking for the best beverage to drink on a plane, stick to bottled water from a reliable source, although do yourself a favor and purchase it after you get past security.
 The last thing you need is one more airport headache to wrestle with!